 - Freezer Defrost Kit – Cleaning a freezer?
-We have a kit available for labs which includes a mop and bucket, towels, gloves, ice scraper/brush, coolers, and plastic containers.
+We have a kit available which includes a mop and bucket, gloves, ice scraper/brush, coolers, and plastic containers.
 Contact Office of Sustainability to use the kit.

 Congratulations to the Following LEAP Certified Labs: